zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 5. They would like to make all of its policy documents full-text searchable, with the minimal amount of implementation effort.

+6. They are interested in leveraging serverless technologies to speed up API development and are interested in a POC that can be used to retrieve policy documents from storage.

-6. They would like to migrate to SQL Database.
+7. They would like to migrate to SQL Database.

-7. Contoso wants to understand how to better deploy caching in its solution, both for the purposes of lessening load on the database and for providing scalable scoreboards.
+8. Contoso wants to understand how to better deploy caching in its solution, both for the purposes of lessening load on the database and for providing scalable scoreboards.

 ### Customer objections